|

 This article has been reviewed for accuracy by our peer review team which includes clinicians and medical professionals.
 Learn more about our peer review process.

 Alex was going through a stressful time with work and felt overwhelmed by feelings of anxiety.
 After visiting his general practitioner, he received a prescription for Xanax, a commonly used benzodiazepine.
 He realized they made him feel pleasantly relaxed.
 Even after the stressful events in his life subsided, he continued taking benzos recreationally most evenings and weekends.
-Despite warnings of Xanax side effects sexually, he continued to take the drug.
+Despite warnings of the sexual side effects of Xanax, he continued to take the drug.

-After some weeks, his girlfriend noticed a significant drop in his libido and felt her needs were not being fulfilled.
+After some weeks, his girlfriend noticed a significant drop in his libido and felt her needs weren’t being fulfilled.
+Upon further research, she found that some of Xanax’s sexual side effects include a decreased interest in sexual activities and decreased function of the sexual organs.
 She also expressed worry that Alex might be becoming dependent on the drug.
 His reluctance to stop taking it at first in spite of his girlfriend’s concerns caused conflict in their relationship.
 After serious discussions, he decided to seek help to wean off it.

-He signed up for a proven program that helped him safely come off of the drug.
-While his libido doesn’t return to normal at first, dedicated abstinence and focusing on his health eventually work.
-He and his girlfriend return to enjoying an active sexual life together.
+He signed up for a proven program that helped him safely come off the drug.
+While his libido didn’t return to normal at first, dedicated abstinence and focusing on his health eventually worked.
+He and his girlfriend returned to enjoying an active sexual life together.

 Benzo Abuse: How Common is it?